dira-africa/dira-core/CONTRIBUTING.md

 ### Improve documentation

 Documentation lives in `dira-docs`.
-API spec improvements, clearer README sections, Swahili translations, and the UNICEF reviewer guide are all high-impact contributions that require no backend knowledge.
+API spec improvements, clearer README sections, Swahili translations, and the reviewer guide are all high-impact contributions that require no backend knowledge.

 ### Add or improve Swahili translations